ickb/proposal/README.md

 - Every stakeholder should be as liquid as possible;
 - Fair incentives for every stakeholder.

-While in this protocol the stakeholders are:
+In this Protocol the stakeholders are:

 - traders;
 - liquidity providers;